Research Ethics Board

 • Complete delegated reviews of low-risk submissions on a rolling basis

-• Participate in discussions with other REB members and invited researchers, offering views and opinions clearly and directly while listening respectfully to others
+• Participate in discussions with other GB REB members and invited researchers, offering views and opinions clearly and directly while listening respectfully to others

 • Provide meaningful contribution to the review of protocols and submissions